How Men Over 30 Should Lose Weight

 You can do an hours training every day in the gym, then sit at a desk all day and not reduce your risk of death, scary and hard to believe?
 Studies show that the amount of time spent in a chair has more of an impact on how long you’ll live over the amount of exercise you do.

 That is why I recommend staying active as possible by walking more and also increasing the amount of energy you burn per day to combat a declining metabolic rate.
-If you’d like to lose the gut, reduce your love handles and get in shape to feel good at work and around your family, check out the case study video below.
+If you’d like to lose the gut, reduce your love handles and get in shape to feel good at work and around your family PRESS HERE and apply for coaching.